AlbertMorera/naturalette/README.md

 ## Contrinute

-If you want to contribute to the design of new color palettes based on natural areas and natural parks, you can suggest a new color combination via a pull request
+If you want to contribute to the design of new color palettes based on natural areas and natural parks, you can suggest a new color combination via a pull request:

 1. Fork the repository into your GitHub account.
 2. Clone the forked repository to local machine, make the changes.